uclagiving/uclafund-site/wp-content/plugins/insert-headers-and-footers/readme.txt

 Syed Balkhi

 == Changelog ==

+= 2.1.3.1 =
+* Fix: Shortcode attributes were not being correctly parsed in some scenarios.

+= 2.1.3 =
+* New: We improved how we manage automatic snippet disabling when errors occur.
+You'll now get detailed insights into which snippet is responsible for the error and the exact line where the problem occurred.
+* Tweak: We adjusted the way snippets are preloaded to improve compatibility with object cache.
+* Fix: The snippets added as shortcodes were not correctly displayed in the admin bar.

+= 2.1.2 =
+* Tweak: We adjusted the way snippets are tracked in the Admin Bar Code Spotter to avoid wrong numbers in certain locations.
+* Tweak: We improved the way the Admin Bar Code Spotter menu is loaded for better compatibility with other plugins and older themes.
+* Tweak: Changed the way assets used by the admin bar are loaded to avoid errors if the head is loaded multiple times.

 = 2.1.1 =
 * New: Easily duplicate a snippet with all of its settings with the new Duplicate link in the list of snippets.